 Dual degree programs: Some universities bundle the bachelor’s and master’s degrees together in a five-year offering, thereby reducing your education by about one full year.
 In such cases, you would need to elect to earn your master's while still working on your bachelor's and apply for your school's dual degree program, if available.

-Learn more: Online Classes: Your Degree and Learning Guide
+Learn more: Online Colleges: A Guide

 Master’s level communication courses tend to involve the theory and strategy of communication as it applies to different settings, audiences, and needs.
 They also emphasize written, verbal, and visual communication skills.